fabridamicelli/ser/README.md

 ![](images/basic-example.png)

-## Requirements
- - numpy>=1.20.3
- - numba==0.54.1
- - scipy>=1.7.0

-Other versions might work, but these are the latest one I tested.

-Tested in Ubuntu 20.04.3 LTS with Python 3.9.

 ## Implementation
 The graph (or network) is represented as an adjacency matrix (numpy array).
 Dynamics is implemented in numpy and accelerated with numba, so it is fast - quick benchmarks show between 2-3 times faster simulations than pure vectorized numpy versions!